Building the Best PC for Mass Effect: Andromeda

 The Frostbite 3 engine is one of the best on the market when it comes to multi-thread performance and will take advantage of more than 4 cores.
 Those of you who have recently purchased new Ryzen processors will particularly be happy with the performance you will get for the price when playing Andromeda.

-For gaming on Ultra settings at 1080p with 60 FPS, we would recommend at least a dual core hyperthreaded Intel CPU, such as the Pentium G4560.
-That said, you will get better performance with a recent quad-core Intel CPU, such as the Intel i5-7500.
+For gaming on Ultra settings at 1080p with 60 FPS, we would recommend at least a dual-core hyperthreaded Intel CPU, such as the Pentium G4560.
+That said, you will get better performance with a recent quad-core-or-more CPU, such as the i5-8400.

 Recommended GPUs for Mass Effect: Andromeda